 Undergraduate laboratory experiences should move toward including project-based efforts in addition to training in laboratory skills.
+There are impressive examples, such as MCB100 (a semester long research project) and DEAS courses in computer science and engineering (CS50, ES51, and ES100), but Harvard needs similar courses in all areas of science and engineering and must have them in sufficient quantity that each interested undergraduate has access to them.
 While it will still be necessary to train students in the basics of how to work in a laboratory, performing a series of experiments to ask a novel question will increase educational value and a student's excitement about a career in science or engineering.
 A set of project laboratory courses that integrate with the didactic curriculum to build both technical and "investigational" skills will fulfill this goal.